The Clear Edge

 What this reveals:

-High percentage on Net-30/60 or annual-monthly = significant timing lag.
+High percentage on Net‑30/60 or annual‑paid‑monthly means a significant timing lag in cash collection.

-Action: Calculate potential cash acceleration if moved 20% of invoice clients to credit card:
+Action: Calculate potential cash acceleration if you move 20% of invoice clients to credit card.

 Worth offering a 2-3% discount to accelerate?